ahandrewh teaches IAT-334interface design

 • The series of displays related to the feature.

-• Make use of the application's existing visual language.
+• Make use of the interface's existing visual language.

 • Make use of only real text (no placeholder text).

 2. Create an updated scenario using the interactive mockup.
-The scenario can be presented as a video with voiceover (maximum 2 minutes), a slide deck with annotations, or a webpage with explanations.
+The scenario can be presented as a video with voiceover (maximum 2 minutes) or a webpage with explanations (maximum 300 words).
 This scenario needs to answer why and how this feature is fulfilling a user need.

-Assemble all project materials (from May 18 to June 8/June 10) into a document that is designed for easy and concise understanding.
+Assemble all project materials (from May 8 to May 29) into a document that is designed for easy and concise understanding, maximum 1000 words overall.
 The format (PDF, website, etc.) is of your choosing but should demonstrate a refined and well-designed document.
+Cite any materials that are not of your own making.

 You are allowed to improve your earlier weekly deliverables for your final submission.